 The Caminho Real da Encumeada is an incredible, mountainous trail that leads you along an ancient path with views of Madeira’s highest peaks!
-I really love this trail because it is one of the King’s Paths, which were commissioned by the King to help link certain parts of the island together.
+I really love this trail because it is one of the King’s Paths, which was commissioned by the King to help link certain parts of the island together.
 This means the path has ancient stonework for most of the route.
 The Caminho Real da Encumeada is a scenic hike through the mountains but also a journey back in time, walking the steps of Madeira’s brave ancestors.

 Want more details and photos?
 View the full blog post here: CAMINHO REAL DA ENCUMEADA HIKE

 The Bica da Cana Pinaculo hike is one of the less popular trails on Madeira Island but it offers some incredible views.
 After enjoying the Bica da Cana viewpoint with scenes of the cloud-filled valley below and views out to Pico Ruivo and Pico do Arieiro, you can then head off on the 4.7km loop trail.
 The hike takes you to the base of the Pinnacle, a striking rock formation that most people admire from the ground but I decided to free-climb the pinnacle to the top.